-What to Wear in the Arctic
+What to Wear in The Arctic and in Antarctica

 The second layer should consist of a long-sleeved shirt or jumper and a pair of cotton or fleece leggings or trousers.